 Then tour the Country Music Hall of Fame, the keeper of priceless Country Music Treasures.
 Your self-guided tour is a walk through history, one that leads you from the earliest folk traditions to the music that thrills millions of fans today.
 Every tour ends in the Hall of Fame Rotunda, the never-ending Circle, and storied home of the inductees.

-After a morning of touring and recording, it’s time for lunch and line-dancing at the Wildhorse Saloon.
-Following lunch, head backstage at the “Mother Church of Country Music” the Ryman Auditorium.
+Following lunch at a local restaurant, head backstage at the “Mother Church of Country Music” the Ryman Auditorium.
 From 1943 to 1974 the Ryman was the home of The Grand Ole Opry.
 The legends of country music all played here, it’s a romantic and historic landmark that is often used today for concerts and movies.
 After this tour you’ll be able to say, you too were on the Ryman Stage.